-The Bachelor of Fine Arts / Bachelor of Laws double degree combines a studio-based contemporary art education with a highly valued, accredited legal qualification.
+The Bachelor of Fine Arts (Studio Practice)/ Bachelor of Laws double degree combines a studio-based contemporary art education with a highly valued, accredited legal qualification.

 You will develop your creative and professional skills and contemporary art practice while also acquiring the fundamental legal skills knowledge and experience with a focus on justice.